Question: Can I apply to more than one program?

 Answer: The best way to find out more about study abroad is to attend one of the regularly scheduled weekly study abroad information sessions.
 The schedule for these sessions is located here.
-You can also always stop by the Study Abroad Office in Clark Hall room 543 to talk with a Student Assistant or to pick up pamphlets about specific programs.
+You can also always stop by the Study Abroad Office in CIES (Student Union West) to talk with a Student Assistant or to pick up pamphlets about specific programs.

 Question: Who can I talk to with specific study abroad questions?

-Answer: Study Abroad Student Assistants are available for walk-in questions and advising in the Study Abroad Office, Clark Hall room 543, Tuesday through Friday from 11:00am–1:00pm and 3:00pm - 4:00pm (there are no drop-in hours on Mondays).
-If you still have questions that a Student Assistant is unable to answer or you cannot come into the office during drop-in hours, you can ask to make an appointment with a Study Abroad Advisor.
+Answer: Study Abroad Student Assistants are available for walk-in questions and advising in the Study Abroad Office, Tuesday through Friday from 11:00am–1:00pm and 3:00pm - 4:00pm (there are no drop-in hours on Mondays).
+If you still have questions that a Student Assistant is unable to answer or you cannot come into the office during drop-in hours, you can ask to make an appointment with a Study Abroad Coordinator.

 Question: Is there financial aid or scholarships for study abroad?

 Answer: Yes!
 Both financial aid and scholarships are available for students studying abroad.
 See the Finances page for more information.